 - Does the 5th Khalifa (aba) threaten women who don’t observe Hijab?

-#1 Do Men have Greater “Mental Strength” than Women?
+#1 Do Men have Greater “Mental Powers” than Women?

 This criticism revolves around two passages: